huxiaoxu2019/guild/README.md

 ## NOTICE

 Sorry for that this project is not completed, and the description(README.md) is poor.
-So if you have a strong desire to know or use the project, please contact me as the follow in chinese.
+So if you have a strong desire to know or use the project, please contact me as follow.

 ## TODO
 - [CD]Deploy to all the online servers.